hrshdhgd/sphintoxetry-cookiecutter/README.md

 ```
 Should return `Hello, **greeting_recipient value chosen during setup**`

-# Check if the project template has been updated in the future
+# Check if the project's boilerplate code is up-to-date in the future

-In order to be up-to-date with the project template boilerplate code, first check if the template has been updated by running:
+In order to be up-to-date with the template, first check if there is a mismatch between the project's boilerplate code and the template by running:
 ```
 cruft check
 ```

-This shows the difference between the current project and the latest version of the project template..
+This indicates if there is a difference between the current project's boilerplate code and the latest version of the project template.
 If the project is up-to-date with the template:
 ```
 SUCCESS: Good work!
 Project's cruft is up to date and as clean as possible :).
 ```

-Otherwise, it indicates that the project template is not up-to-date by the following:
+Otherwise, it will indicate that the project's boilerplate code is not up-to-date by the following:
 ```
 FAILURE: Project's cruft is out of date!
 Run `cruft update` to clean this mess up.
 ```

+For viewing the difference, run `cruft diff`.
+This shows the difference between the project boilerplate code and the template's latest version.

+After running `cruft update`, the project's boilerplate code will be updated to the latest version of the template.